deshmukhmayur/diems-app-backend/README.md

 ### POST [/register](#)

--[ ] Add validations and exception handling
+- [ ] Add validations and exception handling

 ### POST [/login](#)

--[ ] Add a check for user type
+- [ ] Add a check for user type

 ### POST [/notice](#)

--[x] Save the recieved file in /uploads directory
+- [x] Save the recieved file in /uploads directory
+- [ ] Provide Authorization for user_type